 EZ IRA – Who said saving for retirement isn’t easy?

 We hear a lot about how well Americans are saving – or not – for their retirement.
 In that spirit, Legg Mason Global Asset Management has unveiled a payroll deduction IRA program intended to provide a way to build that savings rate.

-Introducing EZ IRA from Payce, the easiest retirement solution ever, now offered in partnership with Legg Mason Global Asset Management.
+Introducing EZ IRA from Deluxe Payroll, the easiest retirement solution ever, now offered in partnership with Legg Mason Global Asset Management.
 Using simple, automatic payroll deductions, EZIRA makes it hassle-free for every business – no matter how big or small – to offer a retirement benefit that attracts and retains valued employees.

 - No employer contributions required